cerner/terra-core/packages/terra-list/docs/guides/SingleSelectList.md

     );
   }
 ```
-For we single select list we set "isSelectable" for all items.
+For the single select list we set "isSelectable" for all items.
 ```jsx
   createListItem(itemData) {
     return (